hmrc/home-office-immigration-status-frontend/README.md

-# Home Office Settled Status Frontend
+# Home Office Immigration Status Frontend

-Web application providing internal HMRC staff with an interface to check customer's settled status and rights to public funds.
+Web application providing internal HMRC staff with an interface to check customer's immigration status and rights to public funds.

 ## Running the tests